naeron75/basic-japanese-learning/README.md

-#Basic Japanese Learning Resources
+# Basic Japanese Learning Resources

-A foundational repository dedicated to self-study and structured learning of the Japanese language for beginners.
+A repository dedicated to self-study and structured learning of the Japanese language for beginners.

 ***